shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

 # Troubleshooting

-Most setup pitfalls in Katta are CORS-related, because Katta Web talks to the S3 endpoint directly from the browser.

 ## Vault creation from Katta Web fails in _Static Storage Access Mode_

 In _Static Storage Access Mode_, Katta Web uploads the vault template to the S3 bucket directly from the browser.
 Two things must be configured for this to work.